Malachi Chapter 4 Summary

 3. While the wicked are burned up and destroyed, what is the fate of those who fear God according to verses 2-3?
 The word "destroyed" seems to convey a theological position called "annihilationism."
 Is this what is being described?
 Why or why not?

-4. Consider the title, “sun of righteousness,” and read Numbers 24:17, Psalm 84:11, Isaiah 60:19, and Revelation 22:16.
-What is the significance of the sun of righteousness bringing healing?
+4. Consider the title, “Sun of Righteousness,” and read Numbers 24:17, Psalm 84:11, Isaiah 60:19, and Revelation 22:16.
+What is the significance of the Sun of Righteousness bringing healing?

-6. What is the significance of the prophet, in last few verses, calling upon the readers to “remember the Law of Moses”?
+6. What is the significance of the prophet, in the last few verses, calling upon the readers to “remember the Law of Moses”?
 How long would it be before the Messiah would come?
 Why would it be important for the people to continue to remember the Law of Moses?

-10. Thinking over the whole of the book of Malachi, what particular themes seemed to stand out?
+10. Thinking over the whole book of Malachi, what particular themes seemed to stand out?
 What was most important for the people of Israel to understand after the prophet delivered this message from God?
-Since the Word of God is living and active and the full counsel of God's Word is important for us today, what did you find most compelling for your life and faith in the book of Malachi?
+Since the Word of God is living and active, and the full counsel of God's Word is important for us today, what did you find most compelling for your life and faith in the book of Malachi?
 What stood out to you and why?

 Key Words/Phrase